 1. Mastering Financial Modelling in Microsoft Excel – Alastair Day

-This is a great book for anyone looking to master financial modelling in Excel.
-Alistair does a great job of making complex issues simple and easy to understand and this financial modeling book comes highly recommended (as do all the books in this guide).
+Alastair Day’s book is an excellent one for anyone looking to master financial modeling in Excel.
+The author does a great job of making complex issues simple and easy to understand, which makes the book highly recommended.

-The main topics covered in the book include:
+The main topics covered in Day’s financial modeling book include:

-- VBA is used in a range of practical financial modeling situations
+How VBA can be used in a range of practical financial modeling situations

 3. Best Practices for Equity Research Analysis – James Valentine

-This book is a classic and placed in the top 3 on our list.
-Geared towards equity research, this book provides extremely practical and helpful advice for any who wants a career in that field.
+James Valentine’s book is a classic and, therefore, makes the top three on our list.
+Geared toward equity research, the book provides extremely practical and helpful advice for anyone who wants a career in that field.
+It includes:

 4. Financial Analysis and Modeling using Excel and VBA – Chandan Sengupta

-Number 4 on our list of top financial modeling books is by Chandan Sengupta, who dives into the world of VBA as it relates to Excel models.
-If want to learn how to incorporate VBA into your models, this book is for you!
+Number four on our list of top financial modeling books is by Chandan Sengupta, who dives into the world of VBA as it relates to Excel models.
+If want to learn how to incorporate VBA into your models, Sengupta’s book is definitely for you!
 Key highlights include:

-- Teaches financial analysis and modeling, and illustrates advanced features of Excel and VBA, using a learn-by-doing approach
+Financial analysis and modeling, and advanced features of Excel and VBA, taught by using a step-by-step, “hands-on,” learn-by-doing approach

-- Writing formulas to answer what-if questions and iterative solutions to problems
+Learning how to efficiently write formulas to answer what-if questions and find iterative solutions to problems

 Another classic on the must-read financial modeling books list.
-This book is 100% focused on one thing: financial modeling.
-If you want to round out your skills we highly recommend this book.
+Benninga’s book is 100% focused on one thing: financial modeling.
+If you want to fully round out your skills and become a genuine Excel “master,” we highly recommend this book.
 Key points include:

-- Concepts of modern corporate finance, investments, and derivatives
+Concepts relating to modern corporate finance, investments, and derivatives

 6. A Practical Guide to Investment Banking and Private Equity – Paul Pignataro

-This book has a unique angle to it, focused for those targeting careers in investment banking, or anyone who wants to work in private equity.
+This book has a unique angle to its approach, which is helpful for those targeting careers in investment banking, or aspiring to work in private equity or hedge fund management.
 You won’t be disappointed if you take the time to read this book!
 Some highlights include:

-- Goes through the model building and valuation process in complete detail
+Goes through the model building and valuation process in extensive detail

 7. Financial Modeling for Business Owners and Entrepreneurs – Tom Y. Sawyer